-Cellphones should be turned off during both lectures and exams and not allowed under any circumstances.
+Cellphones should be turned off during exams and silenced during lectures.

 Course materials, office hours and correspondence

 The course Canvas page is the main platform for delivering information about the course.
 All relevant course materials and assignments will be posted on Canvas, so a student should check it regularly.